jeff-burright/Autopilot_ESP32_wifi/README.md

 **Thanks to the work of Jack Edwards (https://github.com/CoyoteWaits/Jack_Edwards_Autopilot) from which this project grew.**

-Videos of the pilot in action: https://www.youtube.com/watch?v=wBYxuOjN69g https://www.youtube.com/shorts/7anuzTAU0g8 https://www.youtube.com/shorts/sYkNy174X3A
+Videos of the pilot in use:
+https://www.youtube.com/watch?v=wBYxuOjN69g
+https://www.youtube.com/shorts/7anuzTAU0g8
+https://www.youtube.com/shorts/sYkNy174X3A